spiral/docs/docs/en/queue/interceptors.md

 ## Creating an Interceptor for Consume

-To create an interceptor, you need to create a class and implement an interface `Spiral\Core\CoreInterceptorInterface`.
+To create an interceptor, you need to create a class and implement the interface `Spiral\Core\CoreInterceptorInterface`.
 The `callAction` method will execute a consuming job, it doesn't return anything.

 ```php